agx/feedbackd/doc/feedback-themes.rst

 ~~~~~~~~~~~~~~

 Sound feedbacks specify an event name from a XDG sound theme.
 Sound themes
-are described in the [Sound theme spec](https://freedesktop.org/wiki/Specifications/sound-theme-spec/).
+are described in the ``Sound theme spec`` at https://freedesktop.org/wiki/Specifications/sound-theme-spec/

 VibraRumble feedback
 ~~~~~~~~~~~~~~~~~~~~